metoppv/improver/doc/source/metadata/Working-with-Metadata.rst

   If so, does it need to change from a ``BasePlugin`` to a ``PostProcessingPlugin`` or vice versa?
-* Have I changed what this plugin is doing, ie from producing coefficients or generating a correction to applying them?
+* Have I changed what this plugin is doing, i.e. from producing coefficients or generating a correction to applying them?
   Does it now need to be a ``PostProcessingPlugin`` where previously it was a general object?
 * Is this plugin as a whole taking the right level of responsibility